-1 The amounts shown in these columns are the estimates that are based upon information furnished by the Participating Districts regarding the amounts that they initially expected to borrow from the proceeds of the Series 2022A Notes and the Series 2022B Notes, and do not necessarily constitute the actual amounts that have been or will be borrowed from the Loan Program by such Participating Districts.
-For example, see Notes 6 and 7 hereafter, as well as "THE LOAN PROGRAM; APPLICATION OF PROCEEDS OF THE SERIES 2022B NOTES."
-The Owners of the Series 2022A Notes and the Series 2022B Notes will have a lien upon the Taxes of these Participating Districts, as well as on the Taxes of any Participating Districts that have not yet expressed the intent to participate in the Fiscal Year 2022-23 Loan Program (and thus are not included in the table) but eventually do participate in the Fiscal Year 2022-23 Loan Program.
-Such lien also will be on parity with the lien thereon of the Owners of any additional Parity Lien Notes.
-See "THE SERIES 2022B NOTES - Parity Lien Notes."
+These are estimates based upon information furnished by the Participating Districts regarding the amounts that they will borrow from the proceeds of the Series 2023A Notes and Parity Lien Notes expected to be issued by the State Treasurer in Fiscal Year 2023-24.
+Such amounts do not necessarily constitute the actual amounts that will be borrowed from the Loan Program by such Participating Districts.
+See "THE LOAN PROGRAM; APPLICATION OF PROCEEDS OF THE SERIES 2023A NOTES."
+The Owners of the Series 2023A Notes will have a lien upon the Taxes of these Participating Districts, as well as on the Taxes of any Participating Districts that have not yet expressed the intent to participate in the Series 2023A Notes will have a lien upon the table) but eventually do participate in the program.
+Such lien also will be on parity with the lien thereon of the Owners of any Parity Lien Notes.
+The State Treasurer expects to issue Parity Lien Notes in Fiscal Year 2023-24.
+See "THE SERIES 2023A NOTES - Parity Lien Notes."